AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/mpd/wpn.md

 4. For each pod zone 1 is 12 rockets, zone 2 is 4 rockets and zone3 3 is 3 rockets
 4. Salvo Quantity (R1) shows the number of rockets that will be fired in a single trigger pull.
 This can be 1,2,4,8,12,24 or ALL.
 5. Total avalible rockets are displayed at the botom of the page.
-6. When using sight select HMD or TADS, The Rocket steering cursor represents the elevation limits of the rocket pods, +4 to -15 degrees.
+6. When using sight select HMD, TADS or FCR, The Rocket steering cursor represents the elevation limits of the rocket pods, +4 to -15 degrees.

 ## CODE Subpage